Ennexa/docker-deb-rpm-s3/README.md

     docker-compose up

 The GPG key for signing should be named as `gpgkey.asc` and placed under `./conf` directory.
-The `PASS` environment variable is not required if the key is unencrpted.
+The `GPG_PASSPHRASE` environment variable is not required if the key is unencrpted.

 #### Upload package